Railway Children is thrilled to be a charity partner for the Hollywood blockbuster film Lion, starring Dev Patel and Nicole Kidman.

 As well as talking about the importance of supporting charities such as Railway Children, he calls on viewers to share the #LionHeart campaign.

-The film will be launched on 20th January 2017 in UK cinemas.Support our work in India >
+The film was launched on 20th January 2017 in UK cinemas and is currently available to watch on Netflix and Amazon Prime.Support our work in India >